 If somebody ask you that, being a film lover, whom you think after Stanley Kubrik has the greatest mind in the history of cinema, you can say it's Christopher Nolan( of course, after excluding Steven Spielberg and James Cameron from the list, based upon the facts that they walk ahead of time and it's the technology that they explored helps others to make films as we see today).
 You have the proof now, running successfully in theaters all over the world, titled 'Interstellar', the latest work from one of the most successful film directors ever.

-Initially a maker of lower budget movies ranging from the micro budget noir thriller ' Following' to 'Memento', which used a never before seen reverse story telling method, Nolan established himself as a director par excellence.
+Initially a maker of lower budget movies ranging from the micro budget non thriller ' Following' to 'Memento', which used a never before seen reverse story telling method, Nolan established himself as a director par excellence.
 Then came 'Insomnia', a remake of the Norwegian drama, followed by 'Prestige', a mystery thriller acted by two of the best Hollywood actors, Christian Bale and Hugh Jackman as both of them perform role of revelry magicians.
 'The Dark Night trilogy' and 'Inception' took him to the heights of Hollywood.
-Now, this time Nolan invites us to be a part of the ultimate voyage of time, a technique of travelling beyond time limits- a subject that is being interrogated and studied by scientists since long before.
+Now, this time Nolan invites us to be a part of the ultimate voyage of time, a technique of traveling beyond time limits- a subject that is being interrogated and studied by scientists since long before.

 Last year, there was Gravity- one of the top grossing films produced in Hollywood during 2013.
 The Mexican born Hollywood film maker Alfonso Cuaron and Emmanuel Lubezki, one of the best cinematographers working in Hollywood today, gave us a visual treat with the 3D technology, which won several awards including Oscar this year.
 But the film Interstellar is totally different from Gravity.
 Gravity was all about technology, where those extreme lengthy establishing shot and the outstanding camera work gave us a never before cinematic experience.
 It has a simple plot that was easy to understand.
 Though both films are set mostly on outer space, they take different turns.
 Nolan's one of the previous works, Inception, used the dream travelling concept successfully which is heavily complicated and ought to be seen two or more times to understand the film completely.